jabadia/namesmap/blog.md

 The result is a map with a gray basemap, and two feature layers, one for male names and other for female names.

 #Step 3 - The App
+Now we need to create a web application that includes the map that we just created, and some interaction:

+* add labels to provincias
+* easily switch between male and female names
+* easily compare between different decades
+* show a legend ?